/

 b) Follow your customers and share their social posts across networks

-5. Referring a prospect to someone first
+5. Refer a prospect

 a) Sell leads for cash.
 This is the business model of software review sites such as SoftwareAdvice.